RasaHQ/rasa/docs/core/knowledge-bases.rst

 .. contents::
    :local:

-TODO:
-- just one knowledge base at a time can be used
-- limitations of implementation

 A lot of users want to obtain detailed information about certain objects, such as restaurants or hotels, during a conversation.
 Users, for example, want to know restaurants in Berlin.
 They want to obtain details, such as, if an restaurant has outside seating or how expensive the restaurant is.